FAST Channels in 2026: Free TV Hits 5.7% of US Viewing [Guide]

 *Estimated based on device installed base and engagement metrics

 Tubi stands apart with the lightest ad load (4-6 minutes per hour versus 14-16 minutes on broadcast TV and 12-16 on Pluto TV) and the deepest on-demand library (52,000+ titles).
-It reached profitability in 2025, validating the FAST business model at scale.
+It reached profitability in 2025, proving the FAST business model works at scale (Variety).

 Who watches FAST and why